-Steve Bridger is one of two councillors for Yatton ward on North Somerset Council.
+Steve Bridger is Yatton ward COUNCILLOR on North Somerset Council.

 - Steve was elected to represent Yatton ward on North Somerset Council on 2nd May 2019.

 - Originally from Taunton, and his two children both went to school in Yatton before going on to Backwell School.

 - Steve is a well-respected and passionate community advocate.